Castawhat/FOSSbooth/README.md

 # FOSSbooth
-## The Best Open Source Photobooth!
+## The Best Open Source Browser-Based Photobooth!

 ## How To Run